The Most Common Types of Truck Accident Cases

-Practically every industry relies on trucking companies for the delivery of materials to make their products and deliver their products to various destinations to meet the demands of a growing population.
+Trucks play a significant role in helping the Georgia and South Carolina economy.
+Practically every industry relies on trucking companies to deliver the materials to make their business run and then deliver those products to various destinations to meet a growing population’s demands.

 Here are some of the most common types of truck accidents:

-A commercial truck often weighs 80,000 pounds or more which requires longer distances to slow down.
-Its inability to stop quickly and difficulty in maneuvering makes it a primary cause of significant rear-end collisions, especially when the truck driver is distracted during days when highway traffic slows down due to construction projects, accidents, or the rush hour.
+A commercial truck often weighs 80,000 pounds or more, which requires longer distances to slow down.
+Their inability to stop quickly and the difficulty in maneuvering makes commercial trucks a primary cause of significant rear-end collisions, especially when the truck driver is distracted.
+Distractions may involve construction projects, accidents, or rush hour.

-A rear-end accident involving a large truck and an average passenger vehicle weighs which closer to 3,000 pounds can lead to costly damages and endanger the passengers inside.
+A rear-end accident involving an 80,000-pound truck, and a typical passenger vehicle that weighs 4,000 pounds on average, can lead to costly damages and endanger the passengers inside.
 This disparity in size leads to severe and potentially fatal injuries.

-One of the reasons for these types of crashes to happen is because trucks don’t come to a complete stop.
-Since it takes longer for trucks to fully stop, a trucker trying to roll through the intersection will have insufficient time to do so before causing a T-bone crash.
+One reason for these types of crashes is that trucks don’t come to a complete stop.
+Since it takes longer for trucks to stop entirely, a trucker trying to roll through the intersection will have insufficient time to stop before causing a T-bone crash.

-Failing to yield is another way for these crashes to occur at four-way stops.
-While passenger cars do this, the results of a truck driver disobeying the rules of which driver has the right of way and choose to barrel their way through the intersection instead can be more devastating.
+Failing to yield at a four-way stop is another way crashes occur.
+When a truck driver disobeys the rules and chooses to barrel their way through the intersection when another driver has the right of way can be devastating.

-Intersection crashes are also frequent in incidents wherein truckers try to speed up to get through the intersection before the traffic lights changes to red as stopping in time after they realize they’re not going to make it is impossible.
+Intersection crashes are also frequent in incidents where truckers speed up to get through an intersection before the traffic light changes red and attempting to stop after realizing they’re not going to make it through.

 Wide Turn Crashes

 Once the truck driver miscalculates the turn, the wheels can go off the curb and crash into nearby objects.
-Due to their length and height, large trucks also have the disadvantage of having much bigger blind spots compared to passenger vehicles.
-This means that there are areas that are entirely invisible to the driver and they would fail to notice a passenger vehicle before making a turn.
+Due to their length and height, large trucks also have the disadvantage of having much bigger blind spots than passenger vehicles.
+This means that there are completely invisible areas to the driver, failing to notice a passenger vehicle before making a turn.